tokern/piicatcher/README.md

 Read more in the [blog post](https://tokern.io/blog/scan-pii-data-warehouse/) on both these strategies.

-PIICatcher is *battery-included* with a growing set of regular expressions for scanning column names as well as data.
-It also include [Spacy](https://spacy.io).
+PIICatcher is *batteries-included* with a growing set of plugins to scan column metadata as well as metadata.
+For example, [piicatcher_spacy](https://github.com/tokern/piicatcher_spacy) uses [Spacy](https://spacy.io) to detect PII in column data.

 PIICatcher supports incremental scans and will only scan new or not-yet scanned columns.
 Incremental scans allow easy scheduling of scans.
 It also provides powerful options to include or exclude schema and tables to manage compute resources.